gcallah/MiscWriting/Empire/empire.md

 "blessed by the gods... their destiny to rule the world and impose a civilization and an orderliness upon its barbarisms."
 The pragmatic folks that they were, their emphasis was on imposing order, not on forcing all of the subcultures within their empire to adopt Roman ideas.
-As a result, they did not require every culture they brought into their empire to adopt some Roman "ideology.: They only required that they acknowledged the empire's sovereignty.
+As a result, they did not require every culture they brought into their empire to adopt some Roman "ideology."
+They only required that they acknowledged the empire's sovereignty.

-The one failing of their tolerance was the Christians.
+The main group falling outside the scope of Roman tolerance was the Christians.
 And that was because Christianity, because of its strict monotheism, did not permit its adherents to pay homage to the ancient gods of the Roman polity.
 The many polytheistic societies Rome had conquered were allowed to keep all of their local gods and traditional rites, so long as they added into those the appropriate civil performance of homage to the Roman gods.
+The Romans would have similarly allowed Christians their own practices, except for their steadfast (and to the Romans inexplicable) refusal to perform the required civic rituals.

 Jewish monotheism escaped the fate of Christianity because it was old, clearly older than Rome, and the Romans